Mental health and the NDIS

 Not all mental health conditions are considered a disability under the National Disability Insurance Scheme (NDIS).
 If the psychosocial disability is permanent or likely to be permanent, has a significant impact on everyday life and your ability to participate in the community and is likely to require lifelong support, you may receive NDIS support, providing you meet the other age and residency requirements.

-You do not need to have a specific mental health diagnosis to receive NDIS support as it all depends on individual circumstances and the impact of the condition on your life.
+You do not need to have a specific mental health diagnosis to receive NDIS support because funding depends on individual circumstances and the impact of the condition on your life.

 What more do you want to know about mental health?
 Let us know in the comment section below.